 - All Ouya systems with the BCM4330 chipset are compatible with CM11 for Wi-Fi and Bluetooth.
 This includes the development edition clear, Kickstarter bronze, and retail silver.

 - All Ouya systems with the BCM4334 chipset are not compatible with CM11.
 Although it will load fine activating Wi-Fi and Bluetooth will not work.
 Someone on the XDA forums made a patch to at least get Bluetooth working for these models of Ouya however Wi-Fi is still crippled.
 This affects the Anthracite, Ninja Black, and Christmas White edition Ouya consoles.

 3rd party controller compatibility in Cyanogen:

 - Ouya controller for the most part works.
-Home button behaves as a minimize command in Cyanogen.
+The home button behaves as a minimize command in Cyanogen.
 Touchpad does work so long as you do not plug a USB mouse into the Ouya.
-For some reason when you plug in a mouse for playing FPS games like quake it knocks out the controller touchpad functionality.
+For some reason when you plug in a mouse for playing FPS games like Quake, it knocks out the controller touchpad functionality.
 You can temporarily get it back by un-pairing and re-pairing your Ouya controller via Bluetooth.
-But on reboot it’s gone again until you reload Cyanogen.
+But on reboot, it's gone again until you reload Cyanogen.

 - Xbox 360 controllers both wired and wireless work.
-I have taken the notes from the Ouya chinesse receiver and merged it into the keylayouts zip file.
+I have taken the notes from the Ouya Chinese receiver and merged them into the key layouts zip file.

-- PS3 controllers only work wired they do not work wireless.
-This was something that the original Ouya dev team actually worked on a bit with their variant of android 4.1.
+- PS3 controllers only work wired they do not work wirelessly.
+This was something that the original Ouya dev team actually worked on a bit with their variant of Android 4.1.